 Polo is a tiny city located in the state of Missouri.
 With a population of 509 people and just one neighborhood, Polo is the 414th largest community in Missouri.
-Polo has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Polo was built prior to World War II, making it one of the older and more historic cities in the country.

 Polo is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Polo is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Polo who work in sales jobs (15.38%), management occupations (10.86%), and office and administrative support (9.95%).